hannotify/javas-concurrency-journey-continues/outline/outline.md

 - a new thread cancellation mechanism

 > It is not a goal to replace the existing thread interruption mechanism with a new thread cancellation mechanism.
 We might propose to do so in the future.

+- solving thread pinning when virtual threads are executing a synchronized code block.

+> Virtual threads not releasing the underlying operating system thread when working on a synchronized method
+> is a limitation in JDK 19.
+It could be addressed in a future release of Java.

 - what alternative features do languages like Go, C# and Kotlin offer, that might inspire Java language designers?
 - TODO: even more?